oracle-livelabs/database/patch-me-if-you-can/03-simple-patching/simple-patching.md

 In this lab, you will:

-* Assert the patch readiness of a database
+* Assess the patch readiness of a database
 * Patch a database

 ### Prerequisites